Etsy Fees: How Much Is Etsy Really Taking From Your Sales?

 Etsy Pattern Fees

-If you’re looking to build a more personalized website to sell your products, Etsy has an option worth trying.
-Pattern is website building software that allows you to develop your own store that is still connected to your Etsy seller account.
-Pattern is available for $15/month.
-You can test Pattern with a 30-day free trial; after the trial period ends the monthly Pattern fee will show up on your Etsy Payment account, plus tax where applicable.
+If you’re looking to build a more personalized website to sell your products, Etsy has a solution for you.
+Pattern is web-building software that allows you to develop your own store that is still connected to your Etsy seller account.
+Pattern is available for a 30-day free trial.
+After that, you are charged $15/month, plus tax where applicable.

-Product listings that appear only on Pattern and not on Etsy do not incur a listing fee.
-If you already had a product listed on Etsy, and you want to also list it on Pattern, you do not need to pay an additional listing fee (you have already paid one to Etsy).
-What’s more, Pattern listings do not expire.
+If you already had a product listed on Etsy, and you also want to list it on Pattern, you do not need to pay an additional listing fee (you have already paid one to Etsy).
+Pattern listings do not expire, so you don’t have to pay renewal fees, either.

 Etsy’s Currency Conversion Fees